MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-A-General/part-2-Jurisdiction/subpart-B-Jurisdictional-Terms/section-2.22.md

 ##### § 2.22 Territorial sea. #####

-(a) With respect to the United States, the following apply -
+(a) With respect to the United States, the following apply—

-(1) *Territorial sea* means the waters, 12 nautical miles wide, adjacent to the coast of the United States and seaward of the territorial sea baseline, for -
+(1) *Territorial sea* means the waters, 12 nautical miles wide, adjacent to the coast of the United States and seaward of the territorial sea baseline, for—

-(i) Statutes included within subtitle II and subtitle VI, title 46, U.S.C.; the Ports and Waterways Safety Act, as amended (33 U.S.C.
-1221-1232); the Act of June 15, 1917, as amended (50 U.S.C.
-191-195); and the Vessel Bridge-to-Bridge Radiotelephone Act (33 U.S.C.
+(i) Statutes included within subtitle II, subtitle VI, and subtitle VII, title 46, U.S.C.; the Act of June 15, 1917, as amended (46 U.S.C.
+70051-70054); and the Vessel Bridge-to-Bridge Radiotelephone Act (33 U.S.C.
 1201-1208), and any regulations issued under the authority of these statutes.

 (ii) Purposes of criminal jurisdiction pursuant to Title 18, United States Code.